OCamlPro/ocp-ocamlres/README.md

    sure at compile time that she never forgets some asset.
 She uses the "ocaml" backend and using OCaml identifiers to identify her resources.
- * Henry Wants to build a single-binary installer, so he includes all the files as an ocamlres tree using the "ocamlres", format.
+ * Henry wants to build a single-binary installer, so he includes all the files as an ocamlres tree using the "ocamlres", format.
 Then he links the generated module with the ocamlres lib, and calls the "files" output backend at run-time to extract the files.